Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

 Our motivation for showing nonuniqueness for a fixed energy dissipation measure is related to the possible physical interpretation of general nonunique solutions.
-One may imagine that nonuniqueness of globally dissipative Euler flows may be due to information that is lost in the zero viscosity limit if such solutions were to arise in this manner.
+One may imagine that nonuniqueness of globally dissipative Euler flows may be due to information that is lost in the zero viscosity limit if such solutions were to arise in this limit.
 A related idea conveyed in \cite{shnNonUnq} is that the energy nonconserving Euler flows may be viewed as Euler flows with an ``invisible'' force that is equal to zero as a distribution, but may be captured by a different mathematical description.
-One may ask in this regard if the dissipation measure itself can encapsulate the effects of a weakly vanishing friction.
+One may ask in this regard if the dissipation measure itself can encapsulate the effects of a weakly vanishing friction and restore uniqueness.
 The result of Theorem~\ref{thm:enDispNunq}, reinforcing Theorem~\ref{thm:DeLSzeThm}, would suggest that such a result may not be expected.

-Our next theorem shows that the same type of nonuniqueness result holds for global solutions to incompressible Euler that satisfy local conservation of energy as in the local energy equality \eqref{eq:locEnEq}. \begin{thm} The statement of Theorem~\ref{thm:enDispNunq} holds also with the local energy inequality \eqref{eq:locEnInq} replaced by the local energy equality \eqref{eq:locEnEq}, and the condition that the family $(v_\a)_{\a \in 2^\N}$ have compact support replaced by the condition that the family $(v_\a)_{\a \in 2^\N}$ are defined globally on the domain $\R \times \T^3$. \end{thm} We note here that the nonuniqueness statement on having a set of solutions with common initial data and with positive Hausdorff dimension in a complete metric space is new even for solutions of class $L_{t,x}^\infty$ and does not follow from the methods of \cite{deLSzeAdmiss} used to establish Theorem~\ref{thm:DeLSzeThm}.
-More precisely, in \cite{deLSzeAdmiss} what is shown is that there is a complete, separable metric space of ``subsolutions'' such that a residual (i.e. generic) set of subsolutions in the sense of Baire category consists of solutions to Euler with the same initial datum that obey the local energy equality.
-It is an exercise in real analysis to show that every separable metric space has a dense $G_\de$ subset with zero Hausdorff dimension.
-Consequently, one cannot deduce that a Baire generic subset of a complete, separable metric space of any dimension will have positive Hausdorff dimension.
+Our next theorem shows that the same type of nonuniqueness result holds for global solutions to incompressible Euler that satisfy local conservation of energy as in the local energy equality \eqref{eq:locEnEq}. \begin{thm} The statement of Theorem~\ref{thm:enDispNunq} holds also with the local energy inequality \eqref{eq:locEnInq} replaced by the local energy equality \eqref{eq:locEnEq}, and the condition that the family $(v_\a)_{\a \in 2^\N}$ have compact support replaced by the condition that the family $(v_\a)_{\a \in 2^\N}$ are defined globally on the domain $\R \times \T^3$. \end{thm} The fact that the family of solutions is homeomorphic to a Cantor set has some physical interest.
+Since there are no isolated members of the family, no finite-precision measurement (that is continuous in the $C^\alpha$ topology) can isolate a solution to restore uniqueness.